mykelalvis/FT/Traveller/WORKING/Mongoose/Mysteries of the Ancients.md

 In her identity as Dreya Elinnier, Mercedes is reserved and professional.
 Her actual personality is much warmer and she is a loyal friend to those she deems worth it.
 Despite, or perhaps because of, a lifetime piecing together distorted truths and discerning falsehoods, Mercedes has a well-developed respect for the truth.
 She respects those who know the boundaries of their knowledge and are willing to admit what they do not know.
 Those who extrapolate into the realms of fantasy are beneath her contempt, as are the so-called Ancients Hunters who just make stuff up to sound important.

-MERCEDES KARAMAKAMERCEDES KARAMAKA SPECIES GENDER AGE — Female 46 TRAITS — SKILLS STR 7 INT 12 Admin 2, Astrogator 1, Diplomat 1, Electronics
-(computers) 2, Electronics
-(sensors) 4, Gun Combat
-(energy) 1, Gun Combat
-(slug) 2, Investigate 5, Jack-of-all-Trades 2, Leadership 1, Melee
-(unarmed) 1, Pilot 2, Science (archaeology) 2, Science (history) 3, Steward 2, Vacc Suit 3
+MERCEDES KARAMAKAMERCEDES KARAMAKA

+— Female 46 TRAITS — SKILLS STR 7 INT 12 Admin 2, Astrogator 1, Diplomat 1, Electronics (computers) 2, Electronics (sensors) 4, Gun Combat (energy) 1, Gun Combat (slug) 2, Investigate 5, Jack-of-all-Trades 2, Leadership 1, Melee (unarmed) 1, Pilot 2, Science (archaeology) 2, Science (history) 3, Steward 2, Vacc Suit 3

 #### DEX 8 EDU 11